samyuktajayaram-stack/Technology-Design-Foundations/README.md

 **After the code had been updated, the program displayed 'Hello World' and blinked at the same time!**

 But in true programming fashion, there was another problem to fix.
 Every so often, the serial monitor would display the incorrect word.
 So, instead of saying 'Hello World', it would sometimes just say 'Hell!'.
-Sharing the image below:

 <img width="260" height="171" alt="Screenshot 2025-09-05 at 9 12 46 PM" src="https://github.com/user-attachments/assets/1de0880e-a174-42a2-bff8-bb0ddc5401c5" />